xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Problem 4.5:** How to config the default permissions?

-- **Solution 4.5:** The most direct and minimal solution is to use a `default-permissions.json` file at the root of the database directory, which contains the value of the default permissions.
+- **Solution 4.5:** The most direct and minimal solution is to use a `default-token-issuer` data at the root of the database directory, which contains a `permissions` property for the default permissions.

   For example, suppose we want all not logged in guests to be able to read all users public data.
-  The permissions would be:
+  The `default-token-issuer/index.json` would be:

   ```
   {
+    "permissions": {
       "users/*/public/**": [
         "data:get",
         "data-find:get",
         "file:get",
         "file-metadata:get",
         "directory:get"
       ]
+    }
   }
   ```